randronaco1027/code-assessment/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

 I removed the if function at line 18 to test if the input is a string.
 The original if function seemed to be looking for two unrelated criteria (if the input is a string vs if there is any input).
 Instead the input will get stringified if it is determined to exist.
+I added unit tests to see if the Hashed key is 128 characters and if it is a string.
+All three tests still pass.
+Otherwise the code appears to be very readable.